Effective mass theorems with Bloch modes crossings: Semi-classical approach to the energy dynamics

 Then \eqref{eq:cv} again implies that for every $\theta\in L^1(\R)$ and every $a\in{\cC}_0^\infty(\R^{2d},\C^{N\times N})$,

 This ensures that $(W^\eps_{\Psi^\eps})$ is bounded in $\Sch'(\R\times \R^{2d})$.
-Moreover, any accumulation point $\mu$ of this sequence is a positive Radon measure on $\R\times\R^{2d}$, because of \eqref{eq:garding}.
+Moreover, any accumulation point $\mu$ of this family is a non negative Radon measure on $\R\times\R^{2d}$, because of \eqref{eq:garding}.
 It follows from \eqref{eq:Vwbdd} that the projection of~$\mu$ onto the $t$-variable is absolutely continuous with respect to the Lebesgue measure on $\R$.
-Therefore, we conclude using the disintegration theorem the existence of a measurable map from $t\in\R$ to positive, finite, matrix-valued Radon measures $\mu^t$ on $\R^{2d}$ such that $\mu(dt,dx,d\xi)=\mu^t(dx,d\xi) dt$.
+Therefore, we conclude using the disintegration theorem the existence of a measurable map from $t\in\R$ to non negative, finite, matrix-valued Radon measures $\mu^t$ on $\R^{2d}$ such that $\mu(dt,dx,d\xi)=\mu^t(dx,d\xi) dt$.

 Summing up, for every sequence $(\eps_\ell)_{\ell \in \N}$ going to $0$ as~$\ell$ goes to~$+\infty$ such that $(W^{\eps_\ell}_{\Psi^{\eps_\ell}})$ converges in the sense of distributions the following holds: for all $\theta\in L^1(\R)$ and $a\in{\cC}_0^\infty(\R^{2d},\C^{N\times N})$,